danielaparker/jsoncons/doc/ref/basic_json_options.md

-nan_to_num| |Sets a number replacement for `NaN` when writing JSON inf_to_num| |Sets a number replacement for `Infinity` when writing JSON neginf_to_num| |Sets a number replacement for `Negative Infinity` when writing JSON nan_to_str|Used when reading JSON|Sets a string replacement for `NaN` when writing JSON inf_to_str|Used when reading JSON|Sets a string replacement for infinity when writing JSON neginf_to_str|used when reading JSON|Sets a string replacement for negative infinity when writing JSON lossless_number|If set to `true`, parse numbers with exponents and fractional parts as strings with semantic tagging `semantic_tag::bigdec`.
+nan_to_num| |Sets a number replacement for `NaN` when writing JSON inf_to_num| |Sets a number replacement for `Infinity` when writing JSON neginf_to_num| |Sets a number replacement for `Negative Infinity` when writing JSON nan_to_str|Substitute string with `NaN`, if enabled|Sets a string replacement for `NaN` when writing JSON inf_to_str|Substitute string with `infinity`, if enabled|Sets a string replacement for infinity when writing JSON neginf_to_str|Substitute string with `negative infinity`, if enabled|Sets a string replacement for negative infinity when writing JSON lossless_number|If `true`, parse numbers with exponents and fractional parts as strings with semantic tagging `semantic_tag::bigdec`.
 Defaults to `false`.|
 new_line_chars| |Defaults to "\n" line_length_limit| |
-max_nesting_depth|The maximum nesting depth allowed when parsing JSON.
-By default `jsoncons` can read a `JSON` text of arbitrarily large depth.|
+max_nesting_depth|Maximum nesting depth allowed when parsing JSON|
 object_object_line_splits| |For an object whose parent is an object, set whether that object is split on a new line, or if its members are split on multiple lines.
 The default is [line_split_kind::multi_line](line_split_kind.md). array_object_line_splits| |For an object whose parent is an array, set whether that object is split on a new line, or if its members are split on multiple lines.
 The default is [line_split_kind::multi_line](line_split_kind.md). object_array_line_splits| |For an array whose parent is an object, set whether that array is split on a new line, or if its elements are split on multiple lines.
 The default is [line_split_kind::same_line](line_split_kind.md).